hieuimba/Lichess-Spark-DataPipeline/README.md

 3. **Parse Games:** Spark parses the PGN file, extracting individual chess games and storing them into Parquet format.
 4. **(Optional) Analyze Games:** Spark can be used to further filter, enhance, or aggregate the dataset.

+## Spark Notebooks
+The Spark notebooks below form the core of the data pipeline, managing the decompression, parsing, and analysis of chess game data.
+They can be found in [this folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/default-pipeline/databricks)
+Here is a brief description of each one followed by a more detailed explaination of the parsing process:

+- `1-decompress-file`: Extracts the data file from Raw layer to Bronze layer
+- `2-parse-games`: Parses data from Bronze to Silver layer, converting from PGN to Parquet format
+- `3-analyze-games`: Template for custom Spark logic (filtering, enhancing, or aggregating data)
+- `0-run-all`: Orchestrates the execution of the above notebooks

+In the `2-parse-games` notebook, the parsing process starts by reading the decompressed data file into a DataFrame using `spark.read.text`, where each row represents a single line from the original file.
+From there, the Key and Value information is extracted, and a start-of-game identifier called GameID is assigned to the Event tag.
+This effectively groups each Event line and the lines following it into a unique game:

+Once every lines are assigned with their GameIDs, a pivot operation transforms a group of lines with the same GameIDs into one game record, resulting in the final table:

+However, this pivot operation is very expensive as it requires the whole dataset to be shuffled into a single partition before processing.
+This happens because the data needs to be sorted in a particular order for the GameIDs to be correctly assigned.
+Considering the size of the dataset, this can lead to massive data spills and significantly slow down processing times.

+To overcome this issue, the data file needed to be split into chunks during the decompression step in `1-decompress-file` before being passed to `2-parse-games` for parsing.
+Afterwards, to enable concurrent processing across all cores, the `concurrent.futures` module is used to process the chunks in parallel.

 ## Application

 As an example of how this pipeline can be used and customized for specific applications, I use the data from this pipeline for my game "Guess The ELO".
 It's a chess-based quiz game where your goal is to guess the Elo rating of a chess match.

 For “Guess the ELO”, I made some modifications to the default pipeline:

-- Silver layer: Added additional filtering logic after parsing to select suitable chess games such as games with evaluation, more than 20 moves, etc.
+- Silver layer: Added additional filtering logic after parsing to select suitable chess games such as games with evaluation, with more than 20 moves, etc.
 - Gold layer: Applied custom sampling logic to ensure ELO ratings are randomly distributed (as opposed to normally distributed).
 This makes sure that all games from all ELO ranges have the same chance to be chosen.
 - Added a final step to transfer the processed dataset into MongoDB for application usage.

 ![gte-pipeline](https://github.com/user-attachments/assets/c6b5b5eb-ffbb-4804-aa15-d9fcc69a0dce)

-The modified notebooks along with the Data Factory code are provided [here](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/guess-the-elo).
+The modified notebooks are provided [here](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/guess-the-elo-pipeline/databricks/notebooks.

 If you're interested in "Guess the ELO", feel free to check out [the game here](https://hieuimba.itch.io/guess-the-elo) and [its source code](https://github.com/hieuimba/Guess-The-ELO).